wp-plugins/most-shared-posts/readme.txt

 Please consider a donation! :)

+== Upgrade Notice ==

+= 1.1.0 =
+Improves data collection, adds a stats panel in WP admin, and adds a shortcode option.

 == Frequently Asked Questions ==

 = I just installed and refreshed the page, but my most shared posts are not at the top of the list? =